neurohari/CorticalDynamics/README.md

 ## Reference

 The code is a part of research article titled "Rotational dynamics in motor cortex are consistent with a feedback controller" in eLife (DOI: 10.7554/eLife.67256).
-For citing this code, please use

 eLife 2021;10:e67256